shsagir/play-area-sync/docs/git-deployment.md

 ### Large files

-We don't actively enforce a file limit, but you should not put big binary files (> 2 MB) into your Git repo.
-It would bloat your repository and slows down deployment.
+We don't actively enforce a single file limit, but you should not put big binary files (> 2 MB) into your Git repo.
+This would bloat your repository and slow down deployment.

+In general we also advice not to put assets and most importantly images or even videos in Git.
+Some images that are belonging to your website layout, like your company logo (a small SVG) are Ok.
+But when you have a lot of images in Git, odds are, that this is bad practice.

+For almost all cases, your uploaded content images (.jpg, .png, .gif) do not belong in Git.
+Remember that the Git repo and the web-space are different things here at fortrabbit, [Git is a one-way street here](/deployment-methods-uni#toc-git-works-only-one-way).
+The next user upload will not be in Git anyways.
+It's a good practice to **separate code from content** for many reasons.
+So we advice to deploy user uploads, static assets and other runtime data separated from the core code deployment done with Git.
+With Universal Stack you can use SFTP/SSH or rsync for this.
+With the Professional Stack you'll manage those assets on the [Object Storage](/object-storage) anyways.

 ### Deployment release package